 In addition, researchers, scientists, school labs, and hobbyists can order a mixture of different oils to achieve a specific viscosity.
 Advantages include:

-A high Ph, indicative of an acidic environment, can lead to the deterioration or degradation of samples and specimens.
+A low Ph, indicative of an acidic environment, can lead to the deterioration or degradation of samples and specimens.
 If unaware, viewers may mistake these for artifacts.